CoCalc Docker Image¶

 - Unlike the cocalc.com service, the Docker image doesn’t isolate projects from each other.
 There are no resource limitations between different projects.

 - The Docker image has no provisions to scale horizontally.
-The Docker image should work for you on an average server, with a relatively small number of trusted, non-malicious users.
-In contrast, the online service cocalc.com uses a proprietary management system based on kubernetes that provides scalability, fault isolation, and resilience.
-Contact us at firstname.lastname@example.org if you are interested in running CoCalc with kubernetes infrastructure.
+The Docker image may be useful if you have a small number of trusted, non-malicious users.
+In contrast, the online service cocalc.com uses a proprietary resource management system based on kubernetes that provides scalability, fault isolation, and resilience.
+Contact us at email@example.com if you are interested in running CoCalc with kubernetes infrastructure.

 - The software stack behind the cocalc.com service is several hundred gigabytes of well-tested code and data.
 In comparison, the Docker image provides a small subset of that stack, including SageMath and LaTeX.
 You can extend it on your own, though, by either installing more into the container or by amending the Dockerfile.